nfcpy/nfcpy/docs/topics/get-started.rst

 Application code is not supposed to work directly with the *llc* object but it's one of the parameters we need to create a :class:`nfc.llcp.Socket` for the actual communication.
-The other argument we need to supply is the socket type, either :const:`nfc.llcp.LOGICAL_DATA_LINK` for a connection-less socket or :const:`nfc.llcp.DATA_LINK_CONNECTION` for a connection-mode socket.
-A connection-less socket does not guarantee that application data is delivered to the remote application (although *nfcpy* guarantees that it's been delivered to the remote device).
+The other parameter we need to supply is the socket type, either :const:`nfc.llcp.LOGICAL_DATA_LINK` for a connection-less socket or :const:`nfc.llcp.DATA_LINK_CONNECTION` for a connection-mode socket.
+A connection-less socket does not guarantee that application data is delivered to the remote application (although *nfcpy* makes sure that it's been delivered to the remote device).
 A connection-mode socket cares about reliability, unless the other implementation is buggy data you send is guaranteed to make it to the receiving application -